gappeah/exodus_analysis/README.md

 - **pandas**: For data manipulation and cleaning.
 - **matplotlib**: For basic plotting of the data.
-- **seaborn**: For creating more advanced, aesthetic visualizations.
+- **seaborn**: For creating more advanced, aesthetic visualisations.

 ## Running the Project

-To run the analysis and visualizations, ensure you have the required Python libraries installed:
+To run the analysis and visualisations, ensure you have the required Python libraries installed:

 ```bash
 pip install pandas matplotlib seaborn faker